The Legend of Maria Cristina Falls

 Maria Cristina remembered her mother few nights before her wedding day.
 She hadn't seen her mother since she was abducted, and that was a long time ago.
-Feeling sad with all the thoughts of her mother, Maria Cristina went to the creek, on the big rocks which is her favorite spot, there she sit and she cried all the sadness inside.
-Her fiancé had promised her that they would go to Romblon, her province, to reunite with her mother after their wedding.
+Feeling sad with all the thoughts of her mother, Maria Cristina went to the creek, on the big rocks which is her favorite spot, she sit and she cried all the sadness inside.
+Her fiancé promised her that they would go to Romblon, her province, to reunite with her mother after their wedding.
 She closed her eyes and reminisced the days where she was still a young child.
 Those happy days with her mother and father.

 She was in such a state when the ugly witch came from behind her.
 She thought it was her fiancé and it surprised her to see the ugly maiden instead.

 "I loved him before he even came to know you.
 He's mine and your wedding will never happen!" said the witch to her.
 "Go ahead and cry yourself out!"

 Hearing this made Maria Cristina cry even more.
-She didn't know that despite her happiness with her beloved fiancé, there was a raging heart she wasn't even aware of.
+She didn't know that despite her happiness with her beloved fiancé, there is a raging heart she isn't even aware of.

 "You will never have the man I love.
 You just took him away from me.
 You are going to turn into a mountain before your wedding day!
 And your tears will flow to the town, heading to the sea," said the raging witch.

 Up for a fun quiz?view quiz statistics

 At last, the long awaited day arrived, the wedding day.
 Everyone wondered as Maria Cristina didn't show up.
-And it was even a surprised when they saw a mountain that as if it was in tears.
+And it was even a surprised when they saw a mountain as if in tears.
 Water falls from atop flowing into the town and formed a river.